 Labyrinthine course for krill oil specification

-The process of developing a krill standard has been a difficult one; the Global Organization for EPA and DHA Fatty Acids (GOED) began trying to get the krill oil manufacturers together to agree on a standard a number of years ago, much as had been done successfully for fish oils.
+The process of developing a krill standard has been a difficult one; the Global Organization for EPA and DHA Omega-3 (GOED) began trying to get the krill oil manufacturers together to agree on a standard a number of years ago, much as had been done successfully for fish oils.

 “With krill oil there were discussions for many years for what a similar testing monograph would look like.
 That monograph never saw the light of day,” said Will Rowe, president and CEO of Nutrasouce Diagnostics, which provides a krill oil finished product testing service.